 - Locking system "Safe"

 - Selective unlocking system

-- Auto-locking to prevent involuntary unlocking
+- Locking system for involuntary unlocking

 - Automatic speed dependent locking and unlocking system

 - Emergency unlocking system

-For anti-theft security, only the driver's door is fitted with a lock cylinder. \blacksquare
+For anti-theft security, only the driver's door is fitted with a lock cylinder.

 Safety system "Safe"

 This is an anti-theft device consisting of a double lock for the door locks and a deactivation function for the boot in order to make forced entry more difficult.